panva/node-oidc-provider/docs/README.md

 ```

 #### getResourceServerInfo

+> [!CAUTION]
+> The default helper implementation is a placeholder and MUST be replaced by a deployment before use.

 Specifies a helper function that shall be invoked to load information about a Resource Server (API) and determine whether the client is authorized to request scopes for that particular resource.
 This function enables resource-specific scope validation and Access Token configuration according to authorization server policy.